davidschramm/coronavirus-toolkit/docs/tools/t3i_face_masks.md

 - Remove the mask by removing it from behind, pulling the straps over the ears so that the mask falls forward
 - **Do not** touch the front of the mask as it may be contaminated with COVID-19
 - Surgical Masks: immediately dispose of them in a closed trash bin
-- Cloth Masks: immediately place in a separate bag after use and se
+- Cloth Masks: immediately place in a separate bag after use and set aside for washing in your washing machine
 - Wash your hands with alcohol-based hand rub or soap and water for 20 seconds

 ### Reusing Masks

-- Commercial masks (surgical masks) **should not be reused** and should be disposed immediately after use
+- Commercial masks (surgical masks) **should not be reused** and should be disposed of immediately after use
 - Cloth masks **can** be reused but must be cleaned or sterilized before reuse.
 There are a number of methods available, listed in order of preference:
-- A washing machine using laundry detergent the hot water setting (greater than 70°C/160°F)
+- A washing machine using laundry detergent on the hot water setting (greater than 70°C/160°F)
 - Soak in 1-part bleach in 50 parts hot water (greater than 70°C/160°F) for greater than 5 minutes, then rinse with water
   - This means 2 tablespoons or 20mL of bleach per liter of water, or 1/3 of a cup bleach per gallon of water
 - Masks should be hung to air-dry